mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 Modeling such affine space entities with the `quantity` (vector) and `quantity_point` (point) class templates improves the overall project's safety by only providing the operators defined by the concepts.

+The following operations are not allowed in the affine space:

+- **adding** two `quantity_point` objects
+    - It is physically impossible to add the positions of home and Denver airport.
+- **subtracting** a `quantity_point` from a `quantity`
+    - What would it mean to subtract the DEN airport location from a distance?
+- **multiplying/dividing** a `quantity_point` with a scalar
+    - What is the position of `2 *` DEN airport location?
+- **multiplying/dividing** a `quantity_point` with a quantity
+    - What would multiplying a distance with the DEN airport location mean?
+- **multiplying/dividing** two `quantity_point` objects
+    - What would multiplying the home and DEN airport location mean?
+- **mixing** `quantity_points` of different quantity kinds
+    - It is physically impossible to subtract ISQ time from ISQ length.
+- **mixing** `quantity_points` of inconvertible quantities
+    - What does it mean to subtract a distance point to DEN airport from the Mount Everest base camp altitude?
+- **mixing** `quantity_points` of convertible quantities but with unrelated origins
+    - How to subtract a point on our trip to CppCon measured relatively to our home location from a point measured relative to the center of the Solar System?

+The usage of `quantity_point`, and affine space types in general, improves expressiveness and type-safety of the code we write.

 ## `explicit` is not explicit enough